falconsmilie/phospy/README.md

 pre-commit run --all-files
 ```

-## R Requirements for Fixture Regeneration
+### R Requirements for Fixture Regeneration

 The committed parity fixtures are already included in the repository.
-You only need R when you want to regenerate or
+You only need R if you want to regenerate or
 extend them.

 Current R package requirements: